centria/algo-and-data/docs/exam.md

 ### Exercise 2

 You are given a array with *n* integers.
-With each step you can choose two adjacent integers and remove them from the array.
+With each step you can choose *two adjacent integers of same value* and remove them from the array.
 You want to remove as many integers as possible.

 For example if the array is \[1,2,2,1,1,1,3\], you can do the removals like this:
 * \[1,2,2,1,1,1,3\]